jimyeong/ops-check-service/README.md

 - Retries never violate exactly‑once semantics

 These tests validate the system as a **long‑running operational service**, not just a collection of independent components.

 ---

+## Deployment & Real‑World Validation Plan (Home Lab)

+The next step for this project is to move beyond local development and validate the system in a real, continuously running environment.

+Planned setup:

+- Package the entire service using **Docker**
+- Deploy it to a **home mini‑server** (always‑on)
+- Connect it to real physical sensors (humidity, temperature, etc.)
+- Run the system 24/7 to observe:
+  - long‑term stability
+  - message duplication under QoS1
+  - worker recovery after restarts
+  - notification correctness under real environmental changes

+This stage is intended to verify that the architecture is not only logically correct, but also **operationally resilient** under real network noise, hardware imperfections, and time‑dependent behaviour.

+---